Last updated March 2015. Click to return to The John and Muriel Higgins home page.

 on the phonemic principle 50 years before it was re-discovered and named

-I have now made available for downloading the full text of his "Memoir of Margaret Cargill" (in effect his reports on seven years of mission work in Tonga and Fiji) in .pdf format.
+I have now made available the full text of his "Memoirs of Margaret Cargill" (in effect his reports on seven years of mission work in Tonga and Fiji) as

 Bulloch, J Malcolm (1921).
 "An Aberdeen graduate as pioneer in Fiji."
 Aberdeen University Review, June 1921